insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/introduction.rst

 .. _introduction:

+.. currentmodule:: oracledb

 *****************************************************
 Introduction to the Python Driver for Oracle Database
 *****************************************************

-The python-oracledb driver is a Python module that enables access to Oracle Database.
-It conforms to the `Python Database API v2.0 Specification
+The python-oracledb driver is an :ref:`open source <license>` Python module that enables access to Oracle Database with no extra libraries needed.
+The module is built with Cython for safety and speed.
+It is lightweight and high-performance.
+It is stable, well tested, and has comprehensive documentation.
+The module is maintained by Oracle.

+The module conforms to the `Python Database API v2.0 Specification
 <https://www.python.org/dev/peps/pep-0249/>`__ with a considerable number of
-additions and a couple of exclusions.
-Synchronous and :ref:`concurrent
+additions and a couple of minor exclusions.
+It is used by many Python frameworks, SQL generators, ORMs, and libraries.

-<asyncio>` coding styles are supported.
-It is distributed under an open-source
-:ref:`license <license>`.
+Python-oracledb has a rich feature set which is easy to use.
+It gives you control over SQL and PL/SQL statement execution; for working with data frames;
+for fast data ingestion; for calling NoSQL-style document APIs; for message queueing; for receiving database notifications; and for starting and stopping the database.
+It also has high availability and security features.
+Synchronous and concurrent coding styles are supported.
+Database operations can optionally be pipelined.

 The module is available from standard package repositories including `PyPI
 <https://pypi.org/project/oracledb/>`__, `conda-forge